Benchmarking · Affordable GPUs · Open Data

 LocoBench

 I have X GB of VRAM -- what's the best model I can run?
-LocoBench benchmarks LLM inference across every consumer GPU VRAM tier, from 2 GB to 24 GB.
-The floor, not the ceiling.
+LocoBench benchmarks LLM inference across every GPU VRAM tier, from 2 GB to 32 GB.
+Consumer cards, affordable server GPUs, and everything in between.

 See the Results GitHub